-- The statements of the axioms, the definitions (and other terminology) and the statements of the results are the most important points; it is more important to recognize the basic contents and the correctness of the theorems than it is to follow the proofs. - 2.
+- 1. The statements of the axioms, the definitions (and other terminology) and the statements of the results are the most important points; it is more important to recognize the basic contents and the correctness of the theorems than it is to follow the proofs. - 2.
 A solid understanding of what the preceding items mean in terms of coordinates and linear algebra is nearly as important as the first priority. - 3.
 The understanding of the proofs themselves is a distant third in importance.

-These guidelines are designed to be consistent with the previously quoted passage from the California standards for teaching certification in mathematics, and they also reflect an important point: The main objective is to provide a logically secure framework for our intuitive understanding of geometrical phenomena.
-As the following quotation indicates, mathematics usually requires a balance between intuition and rigorous logic.
+These guidelines are designed to be consistent with the previously quoted passage from the California standards for teaching certification in mathematics.